Greater Chicago Food Depository: Mobile Pantry

 The Mobile Pantry program launched in 2007, and distributes food to more than twelve sites each month.
 The sites are in areas with high poverty levels and low food assistance from the GCFD, according to the 2006 Cook County Unmet Need Study.
 In addition, the program delivers food on evenings and weekends to provide assistance to more people.

 Hunger Walk

 In 1985, the GCFD organized the Hunger Walk, an event which helps raise awareness on hunger and supports the GCFD.
 In 2017, it is reported that over 12,000 people participated in their 32nd annual Hunger Walk in Chicago's Jackson Park.
 The Hunger Walk spans 2 miles, and through the revenue from this event, GCFD could fund some of their partner agencies for an entire year.

 Food Rescue

 Since 1987, the GCFD's Food Rescue program has been recovering prepared and perishable foods, such as meats, dairy products, baked goods and produce, that might otherwise have been wasted.
 Using refrigerated trucks, Food Rescue drivers—who are state-certified in food handling and sanitation—collect surplus foods at grocery stores, restaurants, food catering businesses, and cafeterias.
-These donations are then delivered to pantries, soup kitchens, and shelters for incorporation into their meal plans.
+These donations are then delivered to a network of over 700 pantries, soup kitchens, and shelters like Onward Neighborhood House, Care for Friends, and Nourishing Hope.